 No man will take this disappointing result harder than Bloomgren.
 It was he who declared a loss in this game a sign that things the Owls were not making the progress he expected.
 He will be the one that has to look in the mirror and decipher why this team hasn’t found a way to finish.

 Bloomgren has never made excuses; he’s never pointed fingers.
 He won’t start now.
 But he will show up to work on Monday ready to play Southern Miss.
 The inefficiencies and problems put on display against UTSA will lead to discussions and adjustments in the weeks to come.
 This coaching staff and this team won’t quit.

 One game isn’t reason to dismiss weeks of positive signs, but it’s undeniable this team hasn’t lived up to expectations in 2019.
 And they’re running out of games to prove they can.
-Every game from this point onward just became that much more important.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Every game from this point onward just became that much more important.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football: 2020 Defense leads nation in returning production

 - Rice Basketball: Owls drop another heartbreaker, this time to UTSA